Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Supplementary Information

-Figure~\ref{fig:crossover} shows that S1 outperforms S2 at low-to-moderate $\eta_{\mathrm{link}}$, where the shorter per-round storage time keeps Bell-pair fidelity significantly higher, despite the additional idle depolarization $p_{\mathrm{idle}}(\eta_{\mathrm{link}})$ on data qubits between rounds; as $\eta_{\mathrm{link}} \to \infty$ both Bell-pair noise and idle noise vanish, so the two strategies converge.

-\section{Physical Qubit Budget}

-Every module in a distributed architecture pays a fixed overhead in physical qubits before any logical encoding begins.
-Communication qubits are needed to interface with photonic links.
+\subsection{Physical qubit budget}

+Here we assume that before any logical encoding begins, each module in a distributed architecture incurs a fixed physical-qubit overhead.
 Memory qubits are needed to buffer Bell pairs during stochastic generation.
 Distillation reduces code distance at the cost of higher per-pair consumption.
 In contrast, direct consumption avoids that consumption overhead but requires a larger code distance to tolerate raw noise.
 Consequently, which strategy yields more logical qubits from the same $N_{\mathrm{phy}}$ depends on the operating point.

-\subsubsection{Communication and Memory Qubits}
+\paragraph{ Communication and memory qubits}

 \textit{Communication qubits.}\; Each of the $I$ optical interfaces requires dedicated qubits to mediate photon emission and heralded entanglement.
 The minimum number of qubits used to generate entanglement is therefore $N_{\mathrm{comm}} = I$~\cite{Singh_2025, Main_2025}.
 When the attempt rate exceeds the inverse reset time, time-division multiplexing is required to maintain throughput, giving